devennn/devennn.github.io/_posts/2020-02-16-Basic-LSTM-and-example.md

 Model Accuracy: 0.81556
 ```

 That's it.
 The result is quite impressive.
 It shows that the model can detect Positive and Negative review correctly for 81%.
-With better LSTM algorithm, the model can learn better!

 ## Conclusion
 The ability to pass information from one state to another is useful to understand texts.
-Its application is not only for texts.
-Any data interpretation that requires sequence understanding can use LSTM for learning.
+The application is not only for texts.
+Any data interpretation that requires sequence understanding, such as time series modelling can use LSTM modelling.

 View full code [here](https://www.kaggle.com/deventommy96/lstm-sentiment)